 From the affiliate publisher perspective, the OneLink platform is very specific in that it only works with Amazon.com links that have been correctly affiliated with one of the affiliate publisher’s specific tracking IDs.
 Amazon.com links on the publisher’s site that have not been properly affiliated will not be translated to the appropriate international storefront.

 Alternatively, the Genius Link service accepts links from any of the 12 international Amazon storefronts that have an affiliate program (listed below), as well as the Amazon short domain – amzn.to.
-Further, Genius Link doesn’t require that an Amazon link be properly affiliated before it will translate it, which is an important factor for forums and other properties where user generated content created.
+Further, Genius Link doesn’t require that an Amazon link be properly affiliated before it will translate it, which is an important factor for forums and other properties where user-generated content created.

 From the shopper’s perspective, the OneLink service only supports shoppers in Canada and the UK.
-Conversely, Genius Link, will redirect users from around the world to one of the 12 Amazon storefronts that have an Associates program.
+Conversely, Genius Link will redirect users from around the world to one of the 12 Amazon storefronts that have an Associates program.
 In addition, we have mappings that send shoppers from countries that don’t have a local Amazon storefront, to the storefront where they are most likely to buy from.
 For example, clicks from Ireland will get routed to Amazon.co.uk with Genius Link.

-While Canada and the UK are the two largest English speaking countries that the one Onelink service supports, it currently neglects the rest of the long tail – something that major publishers and marketers know there is big value in.
+While Canada and the UK are the two largest English speaking countries that the one Onelink service supports, it currently neglects the rest of the long tail – something that major publishers and marketers know there is a big value in.

 In Conclusion: The Genius Link service is currently the only option for affiliate publishers using something besides Amazon.com links, and allows Associates to earn affiliate commissions from all of Amazon’s affiliate programs.